1.1 By use of this site you agree to be bound by the terms and conditions of this agreement.

 Writing: Mercia Group Ltd, Grove Park, 2 Thorpe Way, Enderby, Leicester, Leicestershire LE19 1SU

 We will send you a confirmation of your booking advising you of the date, time and (for face-to-face courses) the location of the course.
-If you have not received confirmation within 10 days of making your booking, please call us on 0330 058 7141 to make sure your booking has been received.
+If you have not received confirmation within 10 days of making your booking, please call us on 0330 058 7141.

-Joining instructions will be sent by email to your chosen contact 10 days before the date of the course.
-These will include venue directions or link to the webinar (whichever is relevant) and should be forwarded on to those attending the course.
+Joining instructions for face-to-face and Mercia Live courses will be sent by email to your chosen contact seven days before the date of the course.
+These will include venue directions or link to the live webinar (whichever is relevant) and should be forwarded on to those attending the course.
+Joining instructions for on-demand recordings will be sent to advise that the course is available in your Mercia Account area.
 Should you wish for joining instructions to be emailed directly to course delegates as well, please let us know.

-In the event of our cancelling or postponing a course or workshop, our liability will be limited to a full refund of the amount paid for the course/credits used.
+In the event of our cancelling or postponing a course or workshop, our liability will be limited to a full refund of the amount paid/credits used for the course.

-If you are unable to attend a course, your cancellation must be made in writing or via an email with a read receipt.
+If you are unable to attend a course, your cancellation must be made via an email with a read receipt.
 Refunds will be subject to a 20% administrative charge of the cash value of the course.
-No refunds are given for cancellations made by delegates within 14 days of a course.
+No refunds are given for cancellations made within 14 days of a course.
 See the course credits section for information on cancellations and swaps using course credits.

-If you wish to transfer and attend an alternative venue, 7 working days’ notice must be given in writing or via an email with a read receipt.
+If you wish to transfer and attend an alternative date, nine days’ notice must be given via an email with a read receipt.
 When shorter notice is given, Mercia reserves the right to charge a £25 administrative fee or refuse the request.
 See also our Non-attendance and Fair Usage Policy.

 Course documentation is only provided to those who book to attend the event concerned.
 Those who do not attend a course for which they have booked will be sent an electronic copy of the notes for their sole use upon request.
-Where the course is presented by a Mercia member of staff, copies of the course notes can be purchased without booking on the course.
+Where the course is presented by a Mercia lecturer, copies of the course notes can be purchased without booking on the course.